dev-jam/opensesame-plugin-audio_low_latency/opensesame_plugins/audio_low_latency_record_start/audio_low_latency_record_start.md

 - *Audio Filename* path to the audio file.
 - *Duration* in ms, or string 'infinite'.
 - *Delay* in ms.
-- *Cache to RAM before saving?* file will be cached to RAM before saving.
+- *Cache to RAM* file will be cached to RAM before saving.